PotterOtherP/pwsm/README.md

 The app is deployed here: https://potterotherp.github.io/pwsm/.
 This app is a work in progress, begun in January 2021.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Primitive CSS by Tania Rascia](https://github.com/taniarascia/primitive).